Trish (Devil May Cry): Reception

 Critical reception of Trish has been positive.
 Complex called her "charming" and said they liked her abilities, and enthusiastically awaited her appearance in Marvel vs. Capcom 3.
 Her alter ego Gloria was called one of the most sexually appealing characters in gaming due to her skimpy design.
 Despite enjoying Trish's redesign and Gloria in Devil May Cry 4, GamesTM was disappointed by her lack of appearances in the sequel and expected to see her as a playable character in an update.
 Trish and Dante were included in The Inquirer's list of the most memorable video-game love teams; comments focused on the way they join forces to defeat their enemies.
 The Official Xbox Magazine regarded Trish as an interesting sidekick to Dante based on her personality.
 Siliconera found her techniques "unique", citing the way she adds traps to the arena and their impact on fighting enemies.
 In contrast to the positive reception, Play listed Gloria's look as one of the most inappropriate outfits in gaming, describing it as "slutty clubbing gear" rather than a hunter costume.
+Despite criticizing several parts from Trish' character in her debut, Bloody Disgusting was surprised by the character's remorse involving how she betrays Dante but ends up joining him later following her fake death.